XPBytes/media_types-serialization/README.md

 If you want to override the serializer that is used to render the response when no acceptable Content-Type could be negotiated you can pass the desired serializer in the `not_acceptable_serializer` property.

-This method throws an TODO error if the output does not conform to the format defined by the configured validator.
+This method throws a `MediaTypes::Serialization::OutputValidationFailedError` error if the output does not conform to the format defined by the configured validator.
 Best practise is to return a 500 error to the client.

 If no acceptable Content-Type could be negotiated the response will be rendered using the serialized defined by the class `not_acceptable_serializer` function or by the `not_acceptable_serializer` property.